Inside: Is there any such thing as being too comfortable? These days it doesn’t seem possible!

 Well, you already know the latte effect.
 (No sense in beating on that poor horse anymore!)
 Obviously my small habit is adding up… to $6 per week/$24 or $30 per month/$312 per year.
 (Ok, so I hadn’t done the math until this blog post and that number seems pretty striking for such a small habit!)

-I have also been thinking about hedonic adaptation a lot lately.
-Hedonic adaptation is the idea that humans adjust pretty quickly to either positive or negative changes in their lives.
+Have you heard of hedonic adaptation?
+It’s the idea that humans adjust pretty quickly to either positive or negative changes in their lives.
 The level of happiness (or unhappiness) that you feel on a daily basis is how you’ll tend to feel no matter what your circumstances are.

-So people who have a mindset that they’d be super happy if only they could win the lottery are missing out on a lot of happiness now.
+So people with a mindset that they’d be super happy if only they could win the lottery!! are missing out on a lot of happiness now.
 Especially since it’s unlikely that winning the lottery would actually make them happier.

 Now let’s apply that idea to everyday life.
 How many small treats do you give yourself each day?
 Are those things actually still treats for you, or have they become an expectation?
 If you haven’t really savored the taste of that Dr. Pepper in a long time, then it’s no longer a treat.
 It’s a daily expectation.